LGBTQ people in science: Corporate policies & inclusion efforts

-The Value of Inclusive Corporate Policies
+The value of inclusive corporate policies

 Inclusive policies serve as both a moral imperative and a strategic advantage.
 Research consistently demonstrates that diverse workplaces outperform less inclusive ones by fostering creativity, improving problem-solving, and enhancing employee satisfaction.
 The 2021 Corporate Equality Index by the Human Rights Campaign illustrates that workplaces supportive of LGBTQ+ employees experience higher productivity, retention, and employee engagement.
 Despite this, LGBTQ+ employees in many parts of the U.S. remain vulnerable due to inconsistent federal protections, necessitating proactive efforts by individual companies.

-Examples of Inclusive Practices
+Examples of inclusive practices for institutions

 Several key practices exemplify the commitment to inclusion, from equitable benefits to creating safe spaces for gender expression.
+Therefore, institutions should act proactive in developing and advancing best practices on LGBT+ issues.

 Gender-neutral bathrooms, for instance, offer essential dignity and inclusivity for nonbinary and transgender employees.
 By removing binary constraints, these facilities help mitigate daily stressors for gender-diverse employees.

 Similarly, respecting preferred pronouns is another cornerstone of an inclusive workplace.
 The recognition of self-identified names and pronouns fosters a culture of respect and reduces microaggressions.
+Additionally, encouraging everyone to include their pronouns in email signatures erases a spotlight on individuals.
 Inclusive dress codes further empower employees by eliminating outdated gender norms and allowing for authentic self-expression.

 Equitable leave policies are particularly vital for LGBTQ+ families, who have historically been excluded from benefits such as parental leave and family health insurance.

+Inclusive practices within academic publishing

+One obstacle in academic publishing for transgender scientists can be changing their legal name, which can result in losing their publication record.
+This loss can be prevented by using, for instance, ORCID, which is a unique number to identify authors and contributors of scholarly communication.
+Nevertheless, this still means that the former name, also called deadname, is accessible.
+To alleviate this problem, different academic publishing houses have announced "name change policies".
+For instance, Copernicus Publications, IOP Publishing and ACS Publishing from the American Chemical Society.